SiraMirai/journey/GAMEPLAY.md

 - <kbd>~</kbd> - Toggles console visibility.
 - <kbd>Ctrl</kbd> + ⬅️ - Copy to clipboard in console.
 - <kbd>End</kbd> - Paste from clipboard in console.

+## Optional Quick Start

+Journey includes a customized version of [Optional Quick Start - SE](https://www.nexusmods.com/skyrimspecialedition/mods/63953), which you can use to begin your journey past the intro with a given assortment of starting spells and equipment meant to mirror having gone through the tradtional cart ride.

 ## Gameplay Overhaul